 Telephone: 01325 380790

 Telephone: 01325 254670

-Please click on the link below to view the EVAT Child Protection Policy.
+Please click on the link below to view the EVAT Safeguarding and Child Protection Policy.

 Any concerns raised regarding The Education Village Academy Trust are taken seriously and we aim to resolve any complaints in a timely and appropriate manner.
 We encourage you to speak to your child's teacher or Head of House in the first instance.
 If however, this does not resolve your concern you may ask for an appointment with the Principal.
 Please refer to the Complaints Policy and Procedure below for further information about how the Trust handles any complaints it receives.